WebDevStudios/Hash-Link-Scroll-Offset/readme.txt

 == Changelog ==

 = 0.3.0 =
-* Removed jQuery dependency in our javascript
+* Updated: Removed jQuery dependency in our javascript
+* Updated: Escaping and sanitizing of output.

 = 0.2.2 =
 * Confirmed compatibility with WordPress 6.4